3 Comparing Groups

 How many measurements do we have for each?

 7. Suppose we can’t make a plot and want to compare the distributions side by side.
 We can’t just list all the numbers.
 Instead, we will look at the percentiles.
-Create a five row table showing female_percentiles and male_percentiles with the 10th, 30th, 50th, 70th, & 90th percentiles for each sex.
-Then create a data frame with these two as columns.
+Create a table for each sex with 10th, 30th, 50th, 70th, & 90th percentiles.
+Then create a data frame with a column for each sex, and 5 rows as these percentiles.

-1. Remove DC, then generate qqplot to see if the rate follow a normal distribution within each of the four region.
+9. Remove the data for the District of Columbia (DC), then strarify the data into the four regions and generate a qqplot for each to see if the murder rates follow a normal distribution within each of the four regions.